channiemills/cfc/README.md

 # cfc
 Scripts to assist crossfit gym with tech needs.
 More object oriented approach than attempted with [previous wodify project]( https://github.com/channiemills/Wodify).

-## attendance.py

-Script used to generate list of Gold Start attendance athletes.
-Top athletes by attendance for a given weightlifting cycle, broken up by gender.

 ## wodify.py: Automation

 Script used to navigate to wodify and generate performance reports.